Review of the Bollywood movie "Chhaava".

 The use of drone shots and sweeping wide angles gives the film an epic scale.
 Mehta also captures close-ups beautifully, especially Vicky Kaushal’s expressive eyes during emotional breakdowns or moments of resolve.

-Music and Background Score
+Music & Background Score

-Ajay-Atul, the musical duo, compose an extraordinary soundtrack that stays true to the Maratha spirit.
+Ajay-Atul, the musical duo, composed an extraordinary soundtrack that stays true to the Maratha spirit.
 The title track, “Chhaava”, echoes courage and legacy.
 The devotional song dedicated to Lord Shiva and the emotional lullaby sung by Yesubai are both soul-touching and narratively enriching.

 The background score swells at the right moments—during battle charges, strategic dialogues, and martyrdom scenes—elevating the viewing experience.